opencog/sensory/DesignLearn-A.md

 language" being a way-point.

-But this analogy can be pushed "all the way": A compiler is a homotopic defomration of a C/C++ program into assembly code; an assembler is a further deformation (and linking!) into machine binary.
+But this analogy can be pushed "all the way": A compiler is a homotopic deformation of a C/C++ program into assembly code; an assembler is a further deformation (and linking!) into machine binary.
 A bridge between two different representations that does not alter the function: Whatever the programmer wrote the C/C++ code to do, the machine binary will do